How to Install deb Files (Packages) on Ubuntu 22.04

 # sudo apt install <package path>

 If requested, enter the user’s password.
-The package manager will also automatically find and install any secondary dependencies.
+The package manager can also automatically find and install any secondary dependencies.

 GDebi can also be used as a command-line tool to install packages.
 Run the following command in the terminal to install a deb package with GDebi: